7 Ways to Build a Psychologically Safe Workplace

 Dr. Amy Edmondson, a professor at Harvard Business School, defines psychological safety as "a climate in which people are comfortable being (and expressing) themselves."

-More companies these days, perhaps driven by experiences during the pandemic, are reducing employee turnover by focusing on feel-good management, with human resources making a concerted effort to support employees’ emotional and mental health needs and improve their work life balance.
+More companies these days, perhaps driven by experiences during the pandemic, are reducing employee turnover by focusing on feel-good management, with human resources making a concerted effort to support employees’ emotional and mental health needs and improve their work-life balance.

 There are benefits for employers that come from creating an environment where employees feel psychologically safe.
 The reverse, of course, is also true.
 Lack of psychological safety in the workplace, and the emotional stress and anxiety it causes, can take its toll on an employee’s physical health, even affecting turnover rates.

 One obvious benefit that the opening examples illustrate is the ability to minimize errors and risks when employees feel free to speak up.
-Employees who work in a supportive organizational culture, who feel psychologically safe, are more likely to share their ideas — even if they think they may not work — leading to greater potential for innovation.
+Employees who work in a supportive organizational culture, and who feel psychologically safe, are more likely to share their ideas — even if they think they may not work — leading to greater potential for innovation.

 Organizations that foster psychological safety have stellar employee retention rates because they nurture employees who are creative, energetic, enthusiastic, and productive.
-They’re respected by and are respectful of others, and experience freedom from bullying, harassment, and discrimination or judgement.
+They’re respected by and are respectful of others, and experience freedom from bullying, harassment, and discrimination or judgment.